 Interest rate risk primarily arises from floating rate borrowing, including various revolving and other lines of credit.
 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company does not have any exposure to interest rate changes at the end of the reporting period.
+The Company's exposure to the risk of changes in market interest rates arises on borrowings with floating interest rate which is not material.